George Bourne

-George Bourne (1780–1845) was a 19th-century American abolitionist and editor, credited as the first public proclaimer of "immediate emancipation without compensation" of American slaves.
+George Bourne (1780–1845) was an English-born American 19th-century abolitionist Presbyterian minister, journalist, and editor, credited as the first public proclaimer of "immediate emancipation without compensation" of American slaves.
+He is considered one of the pioneers of the anti-slavery movement in the United States.

-Life

-George was born on June 13, 1780, in Westbury, Wiltshire, England.
-In 1804 he migrated to New York and became the editor and co-owner of the Baltimore Daily Gazette in 1806.
-He migrated in 1810 to Virginia and became a Presbyterian minister.
 In 1816, he wrote and printed at home The Book and Slavery Irreconcilable by a citizen of Virginia.
 In his journalistic career, he wrote over twenty-two books including biographies of Rev John Wesley and Napoleon Bonaparte.
-His book on Thomas Jefferson and his Presidency has been lost.
+His book on Thomas Jefferson and his presidency has been lost.
 He was one of the founders of the American Anti-Slavery Society and worked fervently at developing an American Protestant alliance of churches.
+His Picture of Slavery in the United States of America was published in 1834 and included illustrations of whippings and an auction.
 He also was the editor of various publications dealing with anti-slavery and poperism, most notably the Christian Intelligencer at the time of his death in New York City on November 20, 1845.
+Several of his sons were also prominent abolitionists in the United States.

 Ancestry

 George Bourne descended from an ancestral line embracing some of the names illustrious as martyrs and confessors in the first annals of the Reformation and the era succeeding, and to be early placed under decided religious influences, and among favorable religious associations.
 His father, Samuel Bourne, was for thirty years a deacon of the Congregational Church at Westbury.
 His mother was Mary Rogers, a lineal descendant of John Rogers, the Proto-martyr in the reign of persecuting Queen Mary, and who was the gifted translator and editor of the Bible which he published under the nom de plume of "Thomas Matthews", supplementing and completing the work of Tyndale and Coverdale.

-His maternal grandmother was Mary Cotton, daughter of Rowland Cotton, physical doctor of Warminster and preacher at Horningsham, son of Seaborn Cotton and Prudence Wade, who was son of Rev John Cotton, the first Puritan minister of Boston.
-On his father’s side, he reckoned the martyr James Johnston, who suffered death at the Cross of Glasgow, in 1684, in defense of "Covenant and work of Reformation", at the time of the bloody Anglican persecution against the Presbyterians of Scotland.
+His maternal grandmother was Mary Cotton (or Mercy Cotton), daughter of Rowland Cotton, physical doctor of Warminster and preacher at Horningsham, son of Seaborn Cotton and Prudence Wade, who was son of Rev John Cotton, the first Puritan minister of Boston.
+On his father's side, he reckoned the martyr James Johnston, who suffered death at the Cross of Glasgow, in 1684, in defense of "Covenant and work of Reformation", at the time of the bloody Anglican persecution against the Presbyterians of Scotland.

-Early years
+Early life

+Born June 13, 1780, in Westbury, Wiltshire, England, he migrated to New York in 1804 and became the editor and co-owner of the Baltimore Daily Gazette in 1806.
+In 1810 he moved to Virginia and became a Presbyterian minister.

 He studied at the seminary at Homerton, London.
 Being a staunch nonconformist, and inclined in favor of a republican form of government, he wrote articles which attracted attention, even of the cabinet ministry of that day.
 He took part in the growing discussions regarding slavery and slave-trade, along with the Wilberforces, Clarksons, Buxtons, and their compeers.